-Dan Cornwell, president of CC&L Roofing Co., Portland, Ore., agrees: ‘Often, owners who have traveled aboard and admired the architecture they have seen during their travels will want to build or remodel a home or business to resemble a certain architectural style.
-Some common requests are for a Japanese garden environment, Italian villa, French country home or English cottage.’
+Dan Cornwell, president of CC&L Roofing Co., Portland, Ore., agrees: 'Often, owners who have traveled aboard and admired the architecture they have seen during their travels will want to build or remodel a home or business to resemble a certain architectural style.
+Some common requests are for a Japanese garden environment, Italian villa, French country home or an English cottage.'

 To fulfill customers' requests, contractors often are forced to seek foreign suppliers because domestic tile companies don't offer tile that would be appropriate for a Japanese teahouse, for example.
 In addition, Cornwell says some European tile manufacturers produce custom tiles unavailable in the U.S., such as air vent tiles and flue pipe exhaust tiles, among others.

 But Cornwell points out if a domestic company produces a tile similar to what a customer requests, such as a German-style tile, he will use the domestic product.
 And using domestic producers whenever possible is beneficial to the customer, who won't see additional price increases as a result of shipping costs and levies.

 'If we domestically manufacture a style of tile similar in appearance and composition to a foreign tile, the domestic tile generally will be less expensive,' Cornwell says.
 'That is because shipping costs generally are lower domestically.
 However, in some cases, moving roof tile by truck across the country can be just as expensive as moving tile by ship overseas.
 It all depends on location and distance.'"

 CC&L Roofing Co. received "Installation Excellence Award" for 2004.
 CC&L was cited with just eight other companies nationwide.